garak/orm-criteria/README.md

         autowire: true
         autoconfigure: true

-    # feel fre to use the tag name your prefer
+    # feel free to use the tag name you prefer
     _instanceof:
         Garak\OrmCriteria\AbstractCriterion:
             tags: ['garak.criterion']